 Once you've filled out the form you can either:

 - Send completed forms to

-- Bring it in to the Licensing Unit (see contact section for opening hours
+- Bring it in to the Licensing Unit - see contact details on this page for opening hours

 If there are no representations or objections, all requirements have been met and the application form is correctly completed, the licence will be granted after 28 days.